Plešivica wine region vineyards and rolling hills

 Režek

-Classic expressions of Chardonnay and Riesling, highlighting cool-climate precision
+Classic expressions of Chardonnay and Riesling, highlighting cool-climate precision.

 Chardonnay & Riesling excellence